digst/OIOIDWS.Net/Source/Digst.OioIdws.Wsc/readme.txt

 [OIO-WST-DEP] - OIO WS-Trust Deployment Profile Version 1.0: Mandates the use of LIB-BAS without the <sbf:Framework> element.
 Specifies that tokens SHOULD follow the OIO-IDT profile.

 [LIB-BAS] - Liberty Basic SOAP Binding Profile Version 1.0: LIB-BAS is a scaled-down version of the "Liberty ID-WSF 2.0 profile" from 2006 and can be used without reading the "Liberty ID-WSF 2.0 profile".
 Liberty ID-WSF 2.0 profiles WS-Security, WS-Addressing and SAML.
-LIB-BAS specifies the use of SOAP 1.1, WS-Adressing 1.0 and WS-Security (no specific version is mentioned).
+LIB-BAS specifies the use of SOAP 1.1, WS-Adressing 1.0 and WS-Security.
+WS-Security 1.0 namespaces are used in the examples but the reference list points to WS-Security 1.1.
+This implementation uses WS-Secuity 1.0 in order to be compliant with the examples.
 Furtermore, it mandates the use of SAML 2.0 assertions.

 [OIO-WST] - OIO WS-Trust Profile 1.0.1: This profile is a true subset of WS-Trust 1.3 with the addition of the element <wst14:ActAs> from WS-Trust 1.4.